Sep 7, 2020

 How does one apply ETTR?

 Study the image below.
-I upped the exposure with 1EV.
-There was enough dynamic range headroom available to increase the exposure.
-This is how much the camera meter underexposed the sensor.
+I used an ETTR of 1EV.
+There was enough available dynamic range to increase the exposure with another 1EV.
+This is how much the camera meter undersaturated the sensor.
+The processed tonal data in the shadows suffer most in these conditions...

 General comments

-Tip:- The ISO effectively adjusts image brightness and not exposure.
+Tip:- The ISO effectively adjusts image brightness and not the exposure.

-In terms of exposure, the following is critical:-
+In terms of exposure, the following basics are critical:-

 • The ISO function only amplifies the image signal coming from the image sensor